senekor/ec2hx/README.md

 - The key `trim_trailing_whitespace` could become supported by helix in the future.
   See for exmaple [this PR](https://github.com/helix-editor/helix/pull/8366) for progress.
   An alternative would be to bundle a simple formatter with the CLI.
-  Then parse the default `languages.toml` to determine which languages don't already have a formatter.
+  Then parse the the output of `hx --health` to determine which languages don't already have a formatter.
   (wouldn't want to override a more powerful, language-specific formatter that probably already trims whitespace) Add this generic formatter to the language config where appropriate.